mertyildiran/Plexus/README.md

     ignite the network;
 ```

-Initiation is nothing more than a "make the assignments for once" phase until the ignition.
+Initiation is nothing more than a **make the assignments for once** phase until the ignition.
 The final step (ignition) never stops but can be paused (if user wants).

 ### Initiate Subscriptions